 These four windows make up MAXQDA's basic structure.
 You can rearrange them by swapping the windows' sides, or by displaying the windows in three instead of two columns, which can be beneficial when working with a 16:9 screen.
-You can change those settings in the main menu with View > Screen Layout Manager.
+You can change those settings in the main menu with the four symbols on the "Home" tab.

-Alternatively, you can open or close individual windows and arrange the screen according to the work you intend to do.
+These tabs (some programs may call them "ribbons") are located at the top of the MAXQDA window and offer access to many of MAXQDA's features.
+On the "Home" tab you can open or close individual windows and arrange the screen according to the work you intend to do.
 On top of that, you can "undock" individual windows from the four-window structure and drag them to a different position or even a second computer screen.
-To open and close the windows, you can tick and untick the respective window(s) under View in the main menu, or simply close a window by clicking the "x" symbol in its upper right corner.
-The example below shows that all four windows in our project are currently displayed.
+To open and close the windows, you can click on the button for the respective window(s), or simply close a window by clicking the "x" symbol in its upper right corner.